Medical College Admission Test: Chemical and Physical Foundations of Biological Systems

 This section tests chemistry and physics in the scope of biological systems, requiring understanding of organic and inorganic chemistry and physics as well as biology and biochemistry.
 Specifically, this section focuses on the physical principles underlying biological processes and chemical interactions that form the basis of a broader understanding of living systems.
 Understanding of research methods and statistics are also important to successfully reason through this material.

 Critical Analysis and Reasoning Skills (CARS)

 The CARS section is similar to verbal reasoning sections providing passages with questions testing reading comprehension.
-The 500–600-word passages can cover topics ranging from the social sciences to the humanities, sometimes presenting in a convoluted or biased manner requiring the reader to consider what is being written from multiple perspectives.
+The 500-to-600-word passages can cover topics ranging from the social sciences to the humanities, sometimes presenting in a convoluted or biased manner requiring the reader to consider what is being written from multiple perspectives.
 The passages are designed to discuss topics that are unfamiliar to the reader, but success in this section requires strictly using information from the passage without using previously known knowledge.